ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 To this Mary very gravely replied, "Far be it from me, my dear sister, to depreciate such pleasures!
 They would doubtless be congenial with the generality of female minds.
-But I confess they would have no charms for me--I should infinitely prefer a book."
+But I confess they would have no charms for me -- I should infinitely prefer a book."

 But of this answer Lydia heard not a word.
 She seldom listened to anybody for more than half a minute, and never attended to Mary at all.